luigi1809/webfilter-ng/README.md

 * To do so it compares the IP requested for a website against all the possible IPs provided by the DNS filtering service for the website domain
 * If they do not match, the request is blocked.

-For a router/gateway (best option as it will protect all machines behind the gateway), it is recommanded to use bind9 and distribute dns setting with a dhcp server. webfilter-ng will read the dns cache of bind9, which is more performant.
+For a router/gateway (best option as it will protect all machines behind the gateway), it is mandatory to use a local (i.e. on the routeur/gateway) dns resolver such as bind9 and distribute dns setting with a dhcp server. webfilter-ng will read the dns cache of bind9, which is more performant.
 It is also ensure that webfilter-ng reads IPs that was offered to the computer by DNS, which could avoid blocking non-unwanted content by mistake.

 Enforce usage of safe search on search engines (Bing, Google)
 --------------------